 Akash Pandey

-I am currently a PhD candidate in Mechanical Engineering at Northwestern University, where I focus on explainable deep learning models for scientific discovery.
-I am being co-advised by Dr. Sinan Keten and Dr. Wei Chen.
-Prior to this, I completed a Master’s by research in Applied Mechanics at Indian Institute of Technology (IIT) Madras, specializing in the solid mechanics.
-I hold a Bachelor of Engineering in Automobile Engineering from Madras Institute of Technology, Anna University.
-My industry experience includes two internships at Capital One, where I contributed to recommendation system development, and a full-time position at Rolls Royce, where I applied numerical optimization techniques for aero-engine structural analysis.
+I have a Ph.D. from Northwestern University, where I worked on explainable deep learning for scientific discovery.
+I was co-advised by Dr. Sinan Keten and Dr. Wei Chen.
+Prior to this, I completed a Master’s by research in Applied Mechanics at IIT Madras, specializing in Applied mechanics.
+My industry experience includes two internships at Capital One (recommendation systems and eXplainable AI) and a full-time position at Rolls Royce.

 You can reach me at akash.pandey@northwestern.edu